Cette page web a été traduite en français. Appuyez sur FR en haut de la page pour accéder à la traduction.

 Known as a peace-church pastor in a time where many Christians in Korean are eager to know more about biblical pacifism and conflict transformation, Bock Ki is called upon as a resource to the wider church on these topics.
 He participates in presentations and lectures as well as writing and translation.
 He has translated more than 30 books on Anabaptism and peace theology and helped found the Korean Anabaptist Journal.
 Sook Kyoung Park runs an after-school program, teaching and English and peaceful education skills to children and youth.

-- Break Out Rooms: What do you want to talk about? - We've gathered questions from across MCEC.
+• Break Out Rooms: What do you want to talk about? - We've gathered questions from you.
 Choose your area of interest and let's talk with each other!
-Topics may include:

 Sara Garnet.
 Sara is the Connections and Education Coordinator at Faith Mennonite Church in Leamington.
 She connects with neighbours of Faith Mennonite to implement new education opportunites in the community, with a focus on children and youth.